 Cool Off with Ice Cream in a Bag

 On Growing a Jeweled Rose, ideas abound for parents searching for ways to help kids play, learn, and grow.
-Their offerings include plenty of “play recipes,” which is delicous fun for kids who love to spend time in the kitchen.
-One of our favorites for summer is Ice Cream in a Bag!
+Their offerings include plenty of “play recipes,” which is delicious fun for kids who love to spend time in the kitchen.
+One of our favorites during warm weather is Ice Cream in a Bag!
 Even very little children can help make this concoction using heavy whipping cream, vanilla, and sugar.
 (You’ll also need salt and ice cubes, but those don’t go in the creamy mixture.)
 After the project is put together, it takes 5 to 10 minutes of shaking to create an ice creamy treat, which means your children will use up some of that kid energy.
 View their 100+ Play Recipes right here.

 Create Wind-Powered Lego Contraptions

 On Frugal Fun for Boys and Girls, Lego projects abound – in fact, there’s a whole section that includes activities and projects using these colorful bricks.
 The Lego windmill shown here requires a few special bricks and a couple of minutes to assemble, but your kids can create their own options using whatever Lego bricks they have on hand.
 (Be sure you supervise them when using a fan.)
 Click on the site’s LEGOS tab for Lego engineering ideas using pulleys, a Lego matching game, and a Lego Minifigure display.

 Other tabs lead you to activities for babies and kids of all ages, family fun, homeschooling, seasonal projects, and even a special section to help you organize toys and clean up after projects … in a fun but frugal way.